Martinson1252/MultiTimer/readme.md

 ## MultiTimer ##
 Small app created with Kotlin and Android Studio.
-User can launch multiple timers at the same time.
 The application allows user to launch multiple timers at the same time.
 It has basic functions for adding, removing and modifying a timer, also adding more time and shows time that passed since launching timer.
 In addition, it saves the current list of timers to a file that is read when the application is started.